UlkuAydemir/EmployeeWpfApp/README.md

 -Using .NetCore 3.1

--Unit test for MVC project
+-Unit test for MVVM project

--You should click navigation bar for using app :)